acampove/rx_run3/README.md

 export JOBDIR=/path/to/place/here/log/files/are
 ```

-then run:
+then run, for instance:

 ```bash
 job_sel -d /home/acampove/Data/rx_samples/v1/post_ap -s data_24_magdown_24c2 -q central -t Hlt2RD_B0ToKpPimMuMu -p RK -n 100 -r q2-bdt
 ```

-which will send 100 jobs to do the selection.
+which will apply the selection by:

+- Picking up the data found in `/home/acampove/Data/rx_samples/v1/post_ap`
+- Applying the selection on the sample `data_24_magdown_24c2`
+- For the HLT2 trigger `Hlt2RD_B0ToKpPimMuMu`
+- For the project `RK`
+- Using 100 jobs
+- Skipping the `q2` and `bdt` cuts.

 The options are:

 ```bash
 Script used to setup mamba environment and run apply_selection script